 Posted in English Language Arts, Independent Practice, Reference Materials, Worksheets

-Tagged building conceptual knowledge, building vocabulary, differentiated instruction, English language learners, executive function and organizational skills, grammar, usage, and style, learning support, planning documents, professional development, skills development, word roots
+Tagged building conceptual knowledge, building vocabulary, differentiated instruction, English language learners, executive function and organizational skills, grammar, usage, and style, learning support, planning documents, procedural knowledge, professional development, word roots

 Elsewhere on this blog, I have written and commented on the issue of poverty and cognition.
 Friends and colleagues of mine across the country have complained that this is a forbidden issue in professional development sessions in their schools; administrators don’t want to hear about the struggles of poor kids in the classroom, preferring instead to flog the issue of educators’ “accountability.”
 If you been subjected to this (it happens, alas, in the institution in which I currently serve, as it has in others in this city where I’ve had the misfortune to work), you probably agree that the best thing that can be said about this discourse-ending trope is that it is tiresome.